BhandariRitik/AtliQ_Hardware_Sales_-_Finance_Reports/README.md

 **Role of Reports:**
 Monitor financial performance, ensure transparency, and support strategic decisions by providing insights into profit, expenses, and trends.

+## Technical Skills Gained

+- Expertise in ETL (Extract, Transform, Load) methodology.
+- Skills in generating date tables using Power Query.
+- Capability to determine fiscal months and quarters.
+- Experience in setting up data model relationships with Power Pivot.
+- Proficiency in integrating additional data into an existing data model.
+- Ability to use DAX for creating calculated columns.